stephanie-115/nutripup/README.md

 *For a complete list of dependencies, refer to `package.json`.*

 ## Testing
-End-to-end testing is planned using Jest.
+Unit testing is planned using Jest.
 Documentation will be updated with testing instructions once implemented.

 ## Contributing
 Contributions are welcome!
 If you are interested in helping improve NutriPup, please follow these steps: